 A: Upon completion of the FAFSA, the student will receive a Student Aid Report (SAR).
 The SAR is a document providing basic information about a student’s eligibility for federal student aid as well as the answers to other questions on the FAFSA.
 A student usually receives this document electronically.
 The SAR is several pages long.
 Be sure to provide CFWM with the entire document (approximately six pages) and not just the confirmation page.

-A: A student must upload their academic transcript with their application.
-Therefore, a copy of an original is an acceptable document.
 To be considered an acceptable document, the transcript must show the following:

 1) the student’s name